2024 INDEPENDENT PUBLISHER BOOK AWARDS

 LONG LIST, SOMERSET AWARD

-FOR LITERARY AND CONTEMPORARY FICTION
+FOR LITERARY & CONTEMPORARY FICTION

 2023 CHANTICLEER INTERNATIONAL BOOK AWARDS